What exactly is pain?

 This is where things get really interesting!

 For several decades, the healthcare system has focused on treating the part of the body in which pain is experienced.
 This makes sense for acute pain, but remember that chronic pain is not caused by normal activity of sensory neurons.
 An exciting line of research has emerged that suggests the brain plays a central role in the onset and long-term maintenance of chronic pain.
-The scientist who pioneered this research is behind the Aivo app.
+The scientist who pioneered this research is also behind Aivo's pain app.

 Our Chief of Science, Dr. Vania Apkarian of Northwestern University, has studied chronic pain for the last 30 years, and is one of the main authorities on the topic in the world with his work being cited over 20,000 times in scientific articles.
 His work has established that chronic pain is in fact, in the brain, and that to treat the pain we should focus on the brain, not the body part that is in pain.
+Saying chronic pain is in your brain is not the same as saying that it is in your mind.
+Chronic pain is real and you are not imagining it.
+To treat it we must focus on the brain.
 To learn more about this, check out this blog post or visit our website.